System Design Space

 What you get after reading

-Conceptual base: why GraphQL exists alongside REST and how to think in graph-shaped data.
+Why GraphQL exists alongside REST and how to think about data as a connected graph.

 Why GraphQL is often convenient